georgia-tech-db/evadb/docs/source/contribute/new_command.rst

    called in ``_[cmd]_statement.py``
 -  ``types.py`` - register new StatementType

-.. _2-statementtoplanconvertor:
+.. _2-statementtoplanconverter:

-2. Statement To Plan Convertor
+2. Statement To Plan Converter
 ---------------------------

 The part transforms the statement into corresponding logical plan.